 - Signs of shock

-If you suspect your pooch is suffering from anaphylactic shock after their puppy second vaccination, seek veterinary help immediately.
+If you suspect your pup is suffering from anaphylactic shock after their vaccination, seek veterinary help immediately.

 When should I talk to a vet?